 Oh hoppy day!
 Disneyland reopened April 30, 2021, after 412 days of closure.
 The Frog Family was there for this historic event and we've hopped back a few times since to stay on top of the changing situation.
-Masks are no longer required for fully vaccinated guests (except when using resort transportation such as Toy Story Lot buses).
-Unvaccinated guests ages 2 and up must still wear face coverings when inside.
-Disneyland began welcoming out-of-state visitors as of June 15, and guests will now take it upon themselves to worry about physical distancing.
-That's actually big news as those empty seats on rides fill up with guests and physically distant queues go away.
+Disneyland began welcoming out-of-state visitors as of June 15, and guests now take it upon themselves to manage physical distancing.
+Capacity is limited, and while rides are filled with guests, the lines seem generally shorter than before.
+We greet characters from a distance but still have a ton of spontaneous fun with them (find Undercover Tourist on TikTok to see what I'm talking about.)

 What Is Disneyland Like Right Now?

 As if Mickey reopening those gates wasn't exciting enough, there's more to look forward to at the Disneyland Resort in the coming weeks and months!
 Single Rider has made its way back!
-More and more rides are reopening too.
-Character dining at Plaza Inn — Minnie & Friends Breakfast — returns Aug.
-12, 2021!
+Almost all rides are open too.
+Character dining at Plaza Inn — Minnie & Friends Breakfast — has returned!
 So much good stuff is hoppening on a daily basis.

 Before we get started, here's a look at what it was like to hop back through Disneyland's gates and be welcomed back by cast members lining Main Street U.S.A.
 It gives us chills just thinking about it!